devtut/generate/docs/python/classes.md

 ## Bound, unbound, and static methods

-The idea of bound and unbound methods was [removed in Python 3](http://web.archive.org/web/20170405130426/https://python-history.blogspot.com/2009/02/first-class-everything.html).
+The idea of bound and unbound methods was [removed in Python 3](https://python-history.blogspot.com/2009/02/first-class-everything.html).
 In Python 3 when you declare a method within a class, you are using a `def` keyword, thus creating a function object.
 This is a regular function, and the surrounding class works as its namespace.
 In the following example we declare method `f` within class `A`, and it becomes a function `A.f`:

 ```
 class A(object):
     def f(self, x):
         return 2 * x
 A.f
-# &lt;function A.f at ...&gt;  (in Python 3.x)
+# <function A.f at ...>  (in Python 3.x)

 ```